Precise determination of the properties of $X(3872)$ and of its isovector partner $W_{c1}$: Numerical results

 It is important to stress that there is another pole on sheet RS$_{+-}$, located at

-relative to the nominal $D^+ D^{*-}$ threshold at 3879.92~MeV.
+relative to the nominal $D^+ D^{*-}$ threshold at 3879.92~MeV---for this pole the effect of the uncertainty in the threshold mass is, {where the errors corresponding to those in Eq.~\eqref{eq:Ex} have been added in quadrature}.
 It corresponds to the isovector $W_{c1}^0$ state predicted recently~\cite{Zhang:2024fxy}.
 In contrast to the $X(3872)$ pole, this one is not directly connected to the physical region.
 It manifests itself as a cusp at the $D^+D^{*-}$ threshold~\cite{Zhang:2024fxy}.
 Both poles are presented in Fig.~\ref{fig:polepositions}.